Story Money Impact

 Food Justice Glossary

 • In a circular economy, nothing is waste.
 The circular economy retains and recovers as much value as possible from resources by reusing, repairing, refurbishing, remanufacturing, repurposing, or recycling products and materials.
-It’s about using valuable resources wisely, thinking about waste as a resource instead of a cost, and finding innovative ways to better the environment and the economy
+It’s about using valuable resources wisely, thinking about waste as a resource instead of a cost, and finding innovative ways to to protect the environment while also strengthening the economy.

 • Inadequate access to nutritional, safe and culturally appropriate food due to financial or other constraints.

 • Food surplus occurs when the supply, availability and nutritional requirements of food exceeds the demand for it, and can take place at every stage of the supply chain from farms to households.
 Food surplus leads to either edible food and other products left unsold at supermarkets or restaurants, or piling up in farms and storages, ultimately resulting in food waste and loss.
-Food surplus is not necessarily food waste, but rather a proxy for it.
-It can be defined as the step before food waste, where producers and consumers consciously and actively discard food
+Food surplus isn’t the same as food waste, but it often leads to it.
+It represents the stage before food is thrown away, where producers and consumers decide whether to keep, donate, or discard excess food.

 • 6 principles: